 If you can, arrange the furnishings in your home so that you have enough room for navigating with your walker.

-Consider building a wheelchair ramp at your front and back door.
+Consider placing a wheelchair ramp at your front and back door.
 Many people who don’t need wheelchairs but do use other mobility aids enjoy having a ramp at home.

 When walking outside, always look ahead and keep your eyes peeled for uneven sidewalks and other hazards.
 Don’t worry about going slow—the world won’t pass you by—safety comes first.